What iaas CloudBC Thought Leadership?

-Our member organizations look to CloudBC for thought leadership to support their change efforts to adopt cloud.
+CloudBC provides thought leadership to support participating organizations in their change efforts to adopt cloud.

 Thought Leadership objectives include:

 Common artifacts – Develop standard templates such as best practice contract terms & conditions, Privacy Impact Assessments (PIAs) and Security, and Threat Risk Assessments (STRAs), cloud readiness and strategic planning assessments that can be shared across the broader public sector.

 |Networking – Support the creation of a self-sustaining community of practice of IT and business professionals across the broader public sector to share lessons learned about cloud.|

 |Global experts – Establish a network of experts from BC, Canada and other jurisdictions to inform CloudBC activities and help educate the participating organizations on cloud adoption.|